abrarShariar/crud-with-CodeIgniter/README.md

 		..

 In this demo we will only be working in the directories shown above.
 Keep the rest of the other directories untouched.

+# Prepare DB

+I am using MYSQLi for this demo.
+The database name is set to **heisenbug**.
+You can drag and drop the SQL query below and create a table. <br>
+**Note: For keeping things simple name your DB 'heisenbug' and create the table for this demo.
+Later you can change accordingly**

+	CREATE TABLE demo (id int PRIMARY KEY AUTO_INCREMENT, first_name varchar(255),
+			last_name varchar(255),
+			age int,
+			skill varchar(255),
+			);

 # Configure with your application: